Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Best Inns and Bed & Breakfasts

-If you’re planning to fully immerse yourself in the laid-back charm of Dorset, you’ll want to stay somewhere that reflects the town’s personality—cozy, elegant, and welcoming.
-The standout in town is the Dorset Inn, Vermont’s oldest continuously operating inn since 1796.
-I stayed here during my visit and was blown away by the hospitality.
-Each room has its own character, with antique furnishings, fireplaces, and those creaky wooden floors that tell stories of centuries past.
+If you plan to absorb the relaxed ambience of Dorset, you probably want to stay somewhere cozy and elegant, welcoming and with a sense of place.
+Located in town is the Dorset Inn, which is Vermont’s oldest continuously operating visit since 1796.
+This was the place I stayed while visiting and I was blown away by the hospitality!
+Every room has its own distinct character, antique furnishings, stylish fireplaces and those creaky wooden floors you will find in a large, 18th-century house.

 Find The Dorset Inn on Google Maps

-Another gem is Barrows House, a beautiful inn just a short walk from the village center.
-It’s ideal for couples or solo travelers looking for peace and a touch of luxury.
-Think plush beds, garden patios, and a tavern that serves up some of the best cocktails in southern Vermont.
+Another great option is Barrows House, a lovely inn located a short walk from the village centre.
+Perfect for couples or solo travelers seeking tranquillity with a touch of luxury.
+Envision soft, comfy beds, quaint garden patios, and a tavern that has stunning cocktails, some of the best southern Vermont cocktails.

 Barrows House location on Google Maps